ACEsuit/mace-jax/README.md

 Additional convenience flags let you adjust common gin settings directly from the CLI:

-- `--torch-checkpoint PATH`: import parameters from a Torch checkpoint (converted on the fly via `mace-torch2jax` utilities).
+- `--torch-checkpoint PATH`: import parameters from a Torch checkpoint (converted on the fly via `mace-jax-from-torch` utilities).
 - `--torch-head NAME`: select a specific head from the imported Torch model.
 - `--torch-param-dtype {float32,float64}`: override the dtype used for imported parameters.
 - `--train-path/--valid-path/--test-path`: point datasets to new files without editing the gin config.